dereuromark/cakephp-sandbox/SETUP.md

 	git clone https://github.com/dereuromark/cakephp-sandbox.git

-Then make sure, all Plugins are also available.
+Then make sure, core + all plugins are also available.
 This should be done using composer from your application dir:

 	composer install